 With 10 world championship titles and two Guinness world records to his name, Colombian cliff diver Orlando Duque has proved his tremendous ability time and again from 27 metres, reaching the very pinnacle of his sport over the last 15 years.
 In 2013, in Barcelona, the 39-year-old became the winner of the first-ever FINA High Diving World Championship.

-The veteran knows well the ups and downs of the sport.
-After a season-ending injury in 2011, Orlando, who now resides in Laie, in Hawaii, was determined to come back better than ever and so he did in 2012, coming agonisingly close to beating champion Gary Hunt to the Red Bull Cliff Diving World Series title in Oman.
+The veteran knows well the ups and downs of the sport of cliff diving.
+After a season-ending injury in 2011, Orlando, who, when he is not competing, divides his time between Colombia and Hawaii, was determined to come back better than ever and so he did in 2012, coming agonisingly close to beating champion Gary Hunt to the Red Bull Cliff Diving World Series title at the final stop in Oman.
 Orlando's focus is now on learning new dives in a bid to increase his Degree of Difficulty and stay at the top of a sport that is rapidly-evolving.

 "To know that when they look at the records my name will be there first is important."